"To take steps to make (something) less risky or less likely to involve a financial loss." - De-Risk, OxfordDictionaries.com

 Later, in the section on Process Risk we'll be looking at how exploiting risk can happen organically within a company.

-What this has been building towards is supplying us with a vocabulary with which to communicate to our team-mates about which Risks are important to us, which actions we believe are the right ones, and which tools we should use.
+Here we've been building towards a vocabulary with which to communicate to our team-mates about which risks are important to us, which actions we believe are the right ones, and which tools we should use.

 In the next section we will see an example of this in action.